Adelerln/studioAI/README.md

-# Resacolo IA Image Studio
+# Resacolo AI Image Studio

-Application Next.js permettant de transformer des images grâce au modèle Replicate et de stocker les résultats dans Supabase.
+Next.js application that transforms images with the Replicate model and stores results in Supabase.

 ## Installation